Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 ?

-Can you move from DN to LA?
-From LA to an employed permit?
-Which conversion paths actually exist?
+Can you switch from DN to LA?
+From LA to employed work?
+Which conversion routes realistically exist?

 Original permitConversionPossible